phi-lira/SmartTexture/README.md

+# This fork
+This fork is used for feature impl intended for PRs to the main repo.
+It also maintains a version of the shader that works on the old Unity Renderer (kitchen-sink, not SRP)
+It is recommended that issues and enhancements are tracked on the [main repo](https://github.com/phi-lira/SmartTexture)

 # SmartTexture Asset for Unity
 SmartTexture is a custom asset for Unity that allows you a [channel packing](http://wiki.polycount.com/wiki/ChannelPacking) workflow in the editortextures and use them in the Unity editor for a streamlined workflow.
 SmartTextures work as a regular 2D texture asset and you can assign it to material inspectors.